streamich/react-size-sensor/README.md

 # React `<SizeSensor />`

-React component that fires even if size of its children changes.
+React component that fires `resize` events if size of its children changes.

 ```jsx
 import {SizeSensor} from 'resize-sensor';